School Fee Regulations

 If Gymnasium students wish to receive a warm lunch they may register with the catering company which supplies the food for kindergarten and primary school.
 The costs for this are to be paid to the catering company directly.

 Additional costs for school supplies, the obligatory school uniform, exhibitions, and class trips as well as voluntary afternoon activities will be charged separately.

-Reduced tuition fee rules apply for parents with an annual gross income below 50,000 Euro in 2015.
+Reduced tuition fee rules apply for parents with an annual gross income below 50,000 Euro.
 In this case, a separate, legally binding proof of income and assets from both parents/legal guardians must be submitted annually.
-The scale of reduction for Primary School starts with a minimum contribution of 100 Euro per month (up to max.
-435 Euro).
-For the Secondary School, the school fee is between 100 Euro and max.
-585 Euro.
-Under this scheme, the administration fee is reduced an amount equal to the monthly Phorms tution fee.
+The scale of reduced tuition fees for Primary School ranges between 109 and 475 Euro per month.
+For the Secondary School, the school fee ranges between 109 Euro and 640 Euro.
+Under this scheme, the administration fee is also reduced to a single monthly tution fee.